| Layer | Description | Example |

 Let’s import the data frame and create a table of the data that we will consider here.

-We will begin with a very simple version of the graph — this is the code displayed and described earlier in the module which uses a bar plot to display the share of income belonging to each group.
+We can further understand these data by creating graphics.
+We will begin with a very simple version of the graph — this is the code displayed and described earlier in the Module which uses a bar plot to display the share of income belonging to each group.

 geom_col()